jacycopeland/JacyCopelandA1/READMEv1.md

             CardTest.java - a class dedicated to testing a card
             Deck.java - a class declaration for the deck.
-            DeckCreationTest.java - a class dedicated to testing a deck's functionality
+            DeckCreationTest.java - a class dedicated to testing a deck's functionality DealerTest.java - a class that tests different Dealer functions and hands

 Goals:  Create a Repository